e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ### Events: On click

 Optionally set the menu button click action.
 When set, the menu button is split into a button group combining an action button and a dropdown button.
+Additionally set a separate button style and border decoration for the action button.

+### Menu dropdown icon

+Set the menu dropdown icon with a icon or image from the icon library.
+By default a downward facing caret is used.

 ### Menu items